-I must admit, however, that Stupid Schools are not easy to find and this one, Falling Sky Studio, is no exception.
+I will admit, however, that Stupid Schools are not easy to find and this one, Falling Sky Studio, is no exception.
 It’s a little like the hedge schools in Ireland during centuries of British occupation.
 They’re there, but only the fairies know where.
 If you want to know more your can contact me in the nearest hedge row or just ask a passing fairy.
 There are plenty here in Toronto.

 To be clear, I’m not saying collective practice of the arts is the one and only answer to the present public health crisis but it does add a valuable component, particularly in the area of mental heath, that social distancing, wearing masks and washing hands alone do not address.
 Why not use a palette of contemplative practices such as those offered by the our Garden Path Out-of-the-Box Curriculum to engage with a more soulful vision of human development?
 Maybe we can find meaning in this mayhem beyond the hustle and hype of our pre-pandemic lives.

 Art is, for the most part a useless passion, which is why we love it so much.
 It’s useless the way a falling leaf is useless or birdsong at the break of day.
 We come and go in this life from one unknown to the next.
 Then it’s over.
 If art exists for any purpose it’s to inspire deeper faith, hope, love and insight into the human journey.
 The Japanese poet Sengai described his perplexity this way: “To what can I compare this life of ours?
 Even before I can say it is like a dewdrop or a flash of lightening, it is no more.”